johnsusek/elastalert-server/README.md

 - **GET `/templates`**

-    Returns a list of directories and templates that exist in the `templatesPath` (from the config) and are being run by the Elastalert 2 process.
+    Returns a list of directories and templates that exist in the `templatesPath` (from the config) and are being run by the ElastAlert 2 process.

 - **GET `/templates/:id`**